|

 They will move over to easier prey.
 You can keep the

-lock turned to "On" position permanently, and pull out
+lock turned to "On" position permanently, and pull

-to non-standard colours.
+change them to non-standard colours.

-Another advantage of this system is, you can wire another
+Another advantage of this system is, you can wire

-battery-terminals.
+at the battery-terminals.

 Running without the Battery